losito105/Petstore-REST-API/README.md

 <pre>export FLASK_ENV=development</pre>
 Now just run <pre>flask run</pre> and the API should start up.

-This API uses a static data source so there is no need to connect to an external database.

 <h2>Testing / Use:</h2>

 I would recommend installing the Chrome Extension "Advanced REST Client" to test or use this API.